quasarstream/PHP-FFmpeg-video-streaming/README.md

 - [Credits](#credits)
 - [License](#license)

+## Requirements
+1. This version of the package is only compatible with PHP 7.2 or higher.

+2. To use this package, you need to install the **[FFMpeg](https://ffmpeg.org/download.html)**.
+You will need both FFMpeg and FFProbe binaries to use it.

 ## Installation
-- Before installing the package, you need to download and install the **[FFMpeg](https://ffmpeg.org/download.html)**.
-You will need both FFMpeg and FFProbe binaries to use it.
-- This version of the package is only compatible with PHP 7.2 or higher.

 Install the package via **[composer](https://getcomposer.org/)**:
 ``` bash
 composer require aminyazdanpanah/php-ffmpeg-video-streaming
 ```
 Alternatively, add the dependency directly to your `composer.json` file:
 ``` json
 "require": {
     "aminyazdanpanah/php-ffmpeg-video-streaming": "^1.1"
 }
 ```

-## Usage
+## Quickstart
 First of all, you need to include the package in Your Code:
 ``` php
 require 'vendor/autoload.php'; // path to the autoload file
 ```

-- If you are using such a framework(e.g. [Laravel](https://github.com/laravel/laravel)) that include the autoload automatically, then you can skip this step.
+**Note:** If you are using such a framework(e.g. [Laravel](https://github.com/laravel/laravel)) that include the autoload automatically, then you can skip this step.
-- You can find Full Documentation **[here](https://video.aminyazdanpanah.com/).**

 ### Configuration
 FFMpeg will autodetect FFmpeg and FFprobe binaries.
 If you want to give binary paths explicitly, you can pass an array as configuration.
 A Psr\Logger\LoggerInterface can also be passed to log binary executions.

 ``` php